 Authors associated with this publication with profiles on BlossomPaul Liknaitzky

-Dr Paul Liknaitzky is a psychedelic researcher who, at Monash University, examines the mechanisms of mental illness and how to treat them.
+Dr Paul Liknaitzky, the Head of Clinical Psychedelic Research at Monash University, examines the mechanisms of mental illness and how to treat them.
 He is an investigator in several (of the first) psychedelic trials being conducted in Australia.

 Institutes associated with this publicationMonash University